aqeelabbaskhan41/SE-Github/README.md

 # SE-Github
-this is my sample repo for git and github understanding now i cloned this file
+this is my sample repo for git and github understanding now i cloned this file.